Staging the Bathroom

 - Place battery-operated votives in pretty jars around the bathroom.
 Or lay out a row of votive candles along the bathtub or windowsill.

 - For winter viewings, stage the bathroom with towels in rich, dark colors.
 In the spring and summer, lighten up the bath with fresh light colors.
 When in doubt, fluffy white towels are always a winner.

-- Buyers like storage, so swap out a pedestal sink out a bathroom cabinet with drawers.
+- Buyers like storage, so swap out a pedestal sink for a bathroom cabinet with cupboards and drawers.